 If your home has sat on the market for a few months with no real offers despite offering incentives, you may want to try entering into a contract with a bump clause.
 Some homes only attract a niche crowd, and having an offer that is contingent upon something else is still better than no offer at all.

 Do you need to sell at a certain price?
-Accepting a bump clause in an offer allows you some room to negotiate up your price.
+Accepting a bump clause in an offer allows you some room to negotiate your price.
 This will help both parties—and who knows!
 You may get a better offer down the road.

 If it’s a buyers’ market and houses are becoming difficult to sell, accepting an offer with a bump clause may help you sell faster.

-Before you accept any active offer with/without bump, talk to your real estate agent to make sure your house is at a good price.
+Before you accept any active offer with/without a bump, talk to your real estate agent to make sure your house is at a good price.
 You may end up selling without a bump clause!

 ‧ ‧ ‧ ‧ ‧